Laurence Maguire: Loan to Crawley Town

 On 30 August 2023, Maguire joined League Two side Crawley Town on loan until the end of January 2024.
 The deal was later extended until the end of the season.

 Milton Keynes Dons

 On 6 June 2024, Maguire agreed to join League Two club Milton Keynes Dons.
 He made his debut on 24 August 2024 in a 3–0 home win over Carlisle United.
 Maguire scored his first goal for the club on 16 November 2024, the winning goal in a 3–2 home win against Cheltenham Town with the team coming back from 0–2 down.

+In his second season, Maguire saw limited opportunities under new coach Paul Warne, featuring ten times and scoring one goal across all competitions as the club achieved a second-placed finish and promotion to League One.
+He one of nine players to be released by the club at the end of the season.

 International career

 In October 2018, Maguire was called up to the England C squad.

 Personal life

 Maguire's older brothers, Joe and Harry, are also footballers.
 Joe plays for Glossop North End, and Harry plays for Manchester United and the England national team.